-Plus, I love that many of the best homeschool history curriculums allow kids to also learn about writing, handwriting, geography, sociology, philosophy, art, literature, bible, character training, and even science and math!
+Plus, I love that a homeschool history curriculum allows kids to also learn about writing, handwriting, geography, sociology, philosophy, art, literature, bible, character training, and even science and math.

 Mystery of History by Bright Ideas Press

 Mystery of History Vol. 1: Creation to the ResurrectionMystery of History Vol. 2: The Early Church and the Middle AgesThe Mystery of History, Vol. 3: The Renaissance, Reformation, and Growth of NationsMystery of History Vol. 4

 Mystery of History is a homeschool history curriculum that tells the chronological sequence of history by focusing on contributions in art, music, literature, science and philosophy.

 Mystery of History is based on the teaching style of the Trivium (Classical learning style).